-Pupils with a family member in prison will be offered nurture support with a key adult as necessary.
-If appropriate, they will receive a copy of 'Are you a young person with a family member in prison?' from Action for Prisoners' Families and allowed the opportunity to discuss questions and concerns.
+Pupils with a family member in prison will be offered pastoral support as necessary.
+They will receive a copy of 'Are you a young person with a family member in prison?' from Action for Prisoners' Families where appropriate and allowed the opportunity to discuss questions and concerns.